PA Public School Projects

 - The owner should gauge the level of complexity and uniqueness of the project, and plan for maintaining the appropriate level of control.

 - The amount of outside assistance and number of project participants should correspond to the cost and size of the project.
 Obviously, the more complex and costly a project, the greater the need for professional management and advice.

 - Owner Capabilities: The owner should realistically assess its own in-house capabilities in evaluating how to manage a project.

 - If the project needs to be constructed in a specific and potentially compressed time frame, the appropriate management service will be needed to execute that schedule.

 It would be difficult to place a dollar value on quality and timely completion of any project, as it is difficult to place a value on an accurate estimate.
 Poor quality, project completion delays or over budget bid day scenarios must be avoided, and should be considered as basic expectations of a construction manager.

-A CM should reduce costs on a project by an amount that exceeds their fee, thus providing value to the owner.
+A Construction Manager should reduce costs on a project by an amount that exceeds their fee, thus providing value to the owner.
 Not only is this a good return on the owner’s investment but it can be self-funding.
 Cost avoidance and savings are measurable.
 The pie chart, below, shows the impact that construction management methodology has on an owner’s ability to avoid unnecessary costs and save money.